-Your business is already unique.
+Brand development for your business should recognise that your business is already unique.
 But more often than not, those qualities get hidden from the people that matter: the people who already share your values.
-We see it time and time again, companies twist and turn to be what they think consumers want them to be.
+We see it repeatedly; companies twist and turn to be what they think consumers want them to be.
 But as they chase a moving target, they lose the authenticity that made them brilliant, to begin with.

-Don’t try to be the next Apple, Coke or BMW.
-Be you, because nobody else can.
+Don’t try to be the next Apple, Uber or Netflix.
+Be you because nobody else can.
 You need the people who share your values to see your product or service and know there’s no choice except to choose you.
 Bringing out brilliant in your business has the power to turn a like-minded customer into a raving fan.

 Where do I start with developing a brand?

-We help define what makes you unique because we believe that to build a successful brand you need two ingredients: uniqueness and authenticity.
-Both come from honestly expressing your purpose and values, which means that you won’t just get customers but you’ll be loved by those that share your beliefs.
+We help define what makes you unique because we believe that you need two ingredients: uniqueness and authenticity to build a successful brand.
+Both come from honestly expressing your purpose and values, which means that you won’t just get customers, but you’ll be loved by those that share your beliefs.

 Phase 1: Goal Post Alignment

 Surprisingly, most companies don’t have a well-articulated understanding of who they are.

 This phase aims to gather existing knowledge about what’s at the heart of your brand, then refine that into five concise statements.